Qiskit/qiskit-ibm-runtime/README.md

   Max execution time: 300
   Parameters:
     - iterations:
       Description: Number of iterations to run.
-Each iteration generates a runs a random circuit.
+Each iteration generates and runs a random circuit.
       Type: int
       Required: True
   Interim results: